Correa, Astros rally past Braves 9-5, cut WS deficit to 3-2 | MLB | Journal Gazette

 UP NEXT

-Braves: LHP Max Fried would be fully rested for Game 6.
+Braves: LHP Max Fried is fully rested and ready for Game 6.
 He was hit hard in Game 2, his second consecutive shaky start after an excellent season.

-Astros: RHP José Urquidy was in line for Game 6, but he pitched an inning in relief Sunday night and Baker said Houston would likely go with rookie Luis Garcia on three days' rest.
+Astros: Baker said Houston would likely go with rookie Luis Garcia on three days' rest.

 Share this articleShare on facebook Share on twitter Email story